ml-for-high-risk-apps-book/Machine-Learning-for-High-Risk-Applications-Book/code/Chapter-6/README.md

-# Code for Chapter 6: Chapter 6.
-Explainable Boosting Machines and Explaining XGBoost
+# Code for Chapter 6 -  Explainable Boosting Machines and Explaining XGBoost

 This chapter explores interpretable models and post-hoc explanation with examples relating to consumer finance.
 It also applies the approaches discussed in Chapter 2 using explainable boosting machines (EBMs), monotonically constrained XGBoost models, and post-hoc explanation techniques.